ab8oj/meshmisc/README.md

 For this reason, we need to use wxPython events rather than pub/sub to do certain GUI things like Layout() https://stackoverflow.com/questions/50914555/compatibility-between-pypubsub-and-pyqt https://stackoverflow.com/questions/68174615/python-multithreading-with-pypubsub-and-wx

+# Known Issues
+## Channel configuration
+At least in MacOS/BLE environments, channel saving is hit-and-miss.
+Channels might save, or they might not.
+This behavior also exists in the Meshtastic Python CLI, although much less frequently than in this client.
+This means it is likely a problem with the Meshtastic Python package.

+At least in MacOS/BLE environments, if you delete a channel in the middle of a block of channels, the topmost channel info will stay in its old slot.
+In other words, you end up with two copies of the topmost channel: one in its original slot, and the other in its new slot (where it's supposed to move to).
+This is consistently replicated in the Meshtastic Python CLI, so it is likely a bug with the Meshtastic Python package.